-A student must attend school for at least half of the day to be counted present.
-Parents will be contacted by a school representative when their child accumulates 3, 6 and 10 unexcused absences.
-After 10 unexcused absences, the principal's designee or attendance official will issue a 10-day letter stating that the student is in violation of the NC attendance law and parents may be referred for prosecution.
-The Department of Social Services will also be notified as stated by statute.
+A school representative will contact parents/guardians when their child accumulates 3, 6 and 10 unexcused absences.
+After 10 unexcused absences, the principal's designee or attendance official will issue a 10-day letter stating that the student is in violation of the NC attendance law and parents may be referred for prosecution and the Department of Social Services notified.